 \subsection{Controllability and accessibility of affine Lie group}

-In this subsection, as application of the previous results we study controllability of linear systems on two dimensional affine Lie group.
+In this subsection, based on the previous results, we investigate the controllability of linear systems on the two-dimensional affine Lie group.
 The real abelian solvable Lie groups of dimension $2$ are $\R^2$, $\mathbb{T} \times \R$ and $\mathbb{T}^2$ (see e.g. \cite{onish}).
 In the non-abelian case, the unique (up to an isomorphism) real solvable lie group is the open half plane $G = \R^{+} \ltimes \R$, endowed with the product

 The Lie group $(G, \cdot)$ is called affine group and denoted by $\hbox{Aff}(2,\R)$.
 In particular, the automorphisms of $\hbox{Aff}(2,\R)$ are given by

 with $ d \in \R^*$ and $a \in \R$.
 Then, the linear systems on $\hbox{Aff}(2,\R)$ can be defined by the functions